 You will need regular medical tests to be sure Prograf is not causing harmful effects.
 Do not miss any follow up visits to your doctor for blood or urine tests.
 Avoid being near people who are sick or have infections.

 Call your doctor right away if you have symptoms of a serious brain infection, such as a change in your mental state, problems with speech or walking, or decreased vision.
 These symptoms may start gradually and get worse quickly.

-Before taking Prograf
+Before taking this medicine

 How should I take Prograf?

-The Prograf capsule is usually taken every 12 hours.
-Take the medicine at the same time each day.
 You may take Prograf with or without food, but take it the same way each time.

 Store at room temperature away from moisture and heat.

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.